-- Unless appropriate security measures and facilities are in place to monitor the activities of payers and payees, it is very difficult to limit the impact of fraud.
-In this respect, data gathered from information exchanged among sub-systems (such as message logging, tracing, etc.) can help to monitor payee/payer behaviour.
-Therefore, steps could be implemented to mitigate such a risk, e.g. implementing transaction limits or paying special attention to transactions above a certain amount.
-These should be in line with the scheme's security policy and that of the actors. - As credit transfers are also used for recurrent transactions related to the real economy (such as periodical mortgage payments, utility bills, payments by instalments, salaries or pensions), many transactions may be concentrated on a few days each month.
+Therefore, steps to mitigate such a risk could be implemented, e.g. managing payees, implementing transaction limits.
+These should be in line with the scheme's security policy and that of the actors.

+- As direct debits are largely used for recurrent transactions that occur at a given frequency, many transactions may be concentrated on a few days each month.
 Apart from the financial issues related to this concentration of transactions, each actor or service provider in the scheme can only process or store a certain amount of data.
 If this limit is reached, availability and integrity problems may occur on peak days. - Disputes between actors cannot be solved if transparent and easily accessible information and evidence is not available.

-Confidence in the scheme would be endangered if such situations occurred too often.
+Confidence in and acceptance of the scheme would be endangered if such situations occurred too often.

-• Secure and reliable clearing and settlement
+Secure and reliable clearing and settlement

-Problems within clearing and settlement processes could lead to financial loss for the actors.
+Problems within clearing and settlement processes could lead to financial loss, especially for the payee and/or the payee's PSP.
 This could occur on account of inadequate operational reliability, security or business continuity.
 An adequate degree of security, operational reliability and availability, in line with both the level of risk and contractual obligations (e.g. settlement deadlines), is important to ensure the integrity of all data exchanged within the clearing and settlement processes.

-• Business continuity
+Business continuity

 Disasters or major events affecting critical business processes could result in prolonged unavailability.
-If business continuity plans are missing or inadequate, availability, confidentiality and integrity problems may occur and could result in financial loss.
+If business continuity plans are missing or inadequate, availability, confidentiality and integrity problems could occur and result in financial loss.

-Sound management of outsourcing
+• Sound management of outsourcing

-- If some of the credit transfer scheme's functions are outsourced, service level agreements may not be complete or precise enough, and/or inadequate monitoring of the provision of services may cause security breaches.
+- If some of the direct debit scheme's functions are outsourced, service level agreements may not be complete or precise enough, and/or inadequate monitoring of the provision of services may cause security breaches.
 Detailed service level agreements and a penalty system in the event of fraud, processing errors or a loss of availability can, for example, help ensure the sound management of outsourcing. - The concentration of activities among a reduced number of outsourcers could pose serious problems with regard to availability and dependence.

-STANDARD 4: THE CREDIT TRANSFER SCHEME SHOULD HAVE EFFECTIVE, ACCOUNTABLE AND TRANSPARENT GOVERNANCE ARRANGEMENTS
+STANDARD 4: THE DIRECT DEBIT SCHEME SHOULD HAVE EFFECTIVE, ACCOUNTABLE AND TRANSPARENT GOVERNANCE ARRANGEMENTS

-- 4.1 Effective, efficient and transparent rules and processes should be defined and implemented when: - making decisions about business objectives and policies, including access policies; - reviewing performance, usability and convenience of the credit transfer scheme; and - identifying, mitigating and reporting significant risks to the scheme's operation. - 4.2 There should be an effective internal control framework, including an adequate and independent audit function.
+- 4.1 Effective, efficient and transparent rules and processes should be defined and implemented when making decisions about business objectives and policies, including access policies; when reviewing performance, usability and convenience of the direct debit scheme; and when identifying, mitigating and reporting significant risks to the scheme's operation. - 4.2 There should be an effective internal control framework, including an adequate and independent audit function.

-Poor governance may affect the credit transfer scheme.
+Poor governance may affect the direct debit scheme.
 Efficient decision-making bodies and processes are needed in order to prevent, detect and react promptly to disruptions.
-An updated and comprehensive security policy is needed to build and maintain the trustworthiness of the credit transfer scheme.
+An updated and comprehensive security policy is needed to build and maintain the trustworthiness of the direct debit scheme.
 Effective internal control processes are essential for preventing a loss of confidence in the scheme.
 Reputational risks may increase significantly if contentious relationships and information needs are not managed properly.